Manawyrm/FMBerry/README.md

 cd FMBerry
 ```

-If you have got an old revision board, please open i2c.c and change the variable fileName to ``/dev/i2c-0``!
+If you have got an old revision board, please open fmberryd.c and change the RPI_REVISION definition to ``RPI_REV1``!

 ``make``